In this part two, I am going to describe our team’s current best practices to make Typescript work for you when working with Redux.

 Knowing React types helps your code to work with React seamlessly.
 Here is the usual go-to list for us.

-.
+The following code is an excerpt from react-intl.
 This type definition is straight-forward to set up, but expects the users of the library to know which props are injected into.

 This is an easy-to-miss option when you first start using Typescript.
-You should use typeRoots
+You should use typeRoots option to avoid adding unnecessary dependencies.

 Afterword